Superhands89/EasyScrollDots/README.md

 ## Options

-<p>Some sites have a fixed or sticky top navigation bar which get in the way when easyScrollDots scrolls the browser window to the top of each section.
+<p>Some sites have a fixed or sticky top navigation bar which gets in the way when easyScrollDots scrolls the browser window to the top of each section.
 Therefore you have to tell easyScrollDots if you have a fixed nav, and if so, you also need to provide the id of the navigation bar.
 Finally you can also tell easyScrollDots if your fixed nav only appears when the user is scrolling upward.</p>

 ```javascript
 easyScrollDots({